zio/zio/docs/datatypes/contextual/index.md

 1. Has
 2. ZLayer

-So, before diving into the _Module Patter_, We need to learn more about ZIO Contextual Data Types.
+So, before diving into the _Module Pattern_, We need to learn more about ZIO Contextual Data Types.
 Let's review each of them:

 ### Has